-You may feel light in the head, faint, weak, short of breath, have chest pain, or feel like your heart is beating very fast.
-Some people have no symptoms at all and do not know that they have it until it is found by a doctor.
+Some people have no symptoms at all and do not know that they have A-Fib until it is found by a doctor.
+Others may feel:

 A-Fib is diagnosed through an electrocardiogram (EKG).
-An EKG is a graph of the heart’s electrical activity.
+An EKG uses wires and patches attached to your chest to graph the heart’s electrical activity.
 It is an easy, non-invasive test.
-We will put patches with wires on your skin to record the electrical activity in your heart.

 Keeping the heart out of A-Fib and in a regular rhythm (known as rhythm control).

 Keeping the heart rate in a normal range of 60-100 beats per minute (known as rate control).

 Preventing blood clots and stroke.

 There are many ways to treat A-Fib.
 Your doctor will help decide what is right for you.
 Treatments could include:

 Medicine: We may prescribe certain medicines to help slow down your heart rate.
 It is important to take your medicine as prescribed and tell your doctor before adjusting or stopping.

 Blood thinners: We may prescribe blood thinners to prevent a clot from forming in the heart.
 If you are prescribed a blood thinner, you may need blood tests to ensure the levels are okay and lower bleeding risks.